-for any $r \geq 1 +\dim\calB_p(G)$ ($=$ the number of groups in the longest chain of non-trivial $p$--radical subgroups).
-Hence by Theorem~\ref{main}, for any such $r$ and any field $k$ of characteristic $p$,
+for any $r$ at least either the nilpotency class of $S$ plus $1$, or the number of groups in the longest proper chain of non-trivial $p$--radical subgroups.
+Hence by Theorem~\ref{main}, for any field $k$ of characteristic $p$,

-\end{Th} This in fact strengthens the Carlson--Thevenaz conjecture, by providing a rather manageable bound on $r$.
+\end{Th} This in fact strengthens the Carlson--Th\'evenaz conjecture, by providing a rather manageable bound on $r$ (see also Theorem~\ref{carlsonthevenaz-general2}).
 (The original conjecture was only a prediction about the union $\rho^\infty(S)$, and also had an algebraically closed assumption on $k$.)
-Furthermore, as in Theorem~\ref{limitformula}, one may in fact restrict attention to $p$--radical subgroups.
-Theorem~\ref{carlsonthevenazconj} is well adapted to implementation on a computer, and indeed Carlson has already made one such implementation; to use this for proofs, a theoretical bound on when the $\rho^i$ stabilize is obviously necessary.
-We remark that $1 +\dim\calB_p(G) \leq \log_p|S|$, a weaker but more basic bound.
+Theorem~\ref{carlsonthevenazconj} is well adapted to implementation on a computer, and indeed Carlson has already made one such implementation calculating $\rho^i(S)$, and to use this for proofs a theoretical bound on when the $\rho^i(S)$ stabilize is obviously also necessary.

-As already noted, the inverse limit in Theorem~\ref{limitformula} identifies with a subset of $H^1(N_G(S);k^\times)$.
-One may na\"ively ask if the limit could simply be described as the elements in $H^1(N_G(S);k^\times)$ whose restriction to $H^1(N_G(P)\cap N_G(S);k^\times)$ was zero on $A^{p'}(N_G(P)) \cap N_G(S)$ for all $[P] \in \calC/G$, an obvious necessary condition to extend to an element in the limit, i.e., if we in the language of Theorem~\ref{carlsonthevenazconj} could always take $r=2$.
+As already noted, the inverse limit in Theorem~\ref{limitformula} identifies with a subset of $\Hom(N_G(S),k^\times)$.
+One may na\"ively ask if the limit could simply be described as the elements in $\Hom(N_G(S),k^\times)$ whose restriction to $\Hom(N_G(P)\cap N_G(S),k^\times)$ is zero on $A^{p'}(N_G(P)) \cap N_G(S)$ for all $[P] \in \calC/G$, an obvious necessary condition to lie in the limit.
+In other words, one may ask if one, in the language of Theorem~\ref{carlsonthevenazconj}, could always take $r=2$.
 Computer calculations announced in \cite{CT15}, say this is not the case for $G_2(5)$ when $p=3$.
-The main theorem of that paper \cite[Thm.~5.1]{CT15} however show that this na\"ive guess {\em is} true when $S$ is abelian.
-As a corollary of Theorem~\ref{limitformula} we can also generalize this: \begin{Co} Suppose that all non-trivial $p$--radical subgroups in $G$ with $P < S$ are normal in $S$, then
+The main theorem of that paper \cite[Thm.~5.1]{CT15} shows that this na\"ive guess {\em is} true when $S$ is abelian, as also follows from Theorem~\ref{limitformula}.
+Our proof allows for a stronger statement: \begin{Co} If all non-trivial $p$--radical subgroups in $G$ with $P < S$ are normal in $S$, then

-where $[P]$ runs through $N_G(S)$--conjugacy classes of non-trivial $p$--radical subgroups with $P < S$.
+where $[P]$ runs through $G$--conjugacy classes of non-trivial $p$--radical subgroups with $P < S$.
 In particular in the notation of Theorem~\ref{carlsonthevenazconj}